jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

     }
     ```

 1. Create a class `RedisHitCountService` in the `Services` folder.
-Set it's contents to the following:
+Set its contents to the following:

     ```csharp
     using StackExchange.Redis;